-Learning materials are made available to you in MyStudy on the Griffith College Portal.
+Learning materials are made available to you on the course site.
 The learning materials are arranged in Modules.
-In each Module you will find Learning Content, Learning Experiences and Learning Activities.
+In each Module, you will find Learning Content, Learning Experiences and Learning Activities.
 Learning Content will be engaged with prior to the scheduled Learning Experience (your weekly class).
 This will ensure you are prepared for the scheduled Learning Experience by being aware of the content to be covered and therefore will be able to actively participate in the session.
-Learning Activities are accessed after the scheduled session for purposes of review, consolidation of learning, and preparation for the Evidence of Learning tasks in the course.
+Learning Activities are accessed after the scheduled session for purposes of review, consolidation of learning, and preparation for the Evidence of Learning Tasks in the course.

 In addition, Anytime Anywhere learning material is provided in the course.
 This learning material provides support, interactive tools and directions for students who occasionally cannot attend the weekly scheduled Learning Experience (either in person or on Zoom) perhaps due to illness or other commitments.
 The Anytime Anywhere learning material should also be used in conjunction with Learning Content and Learning Activities resources.
 Self-Directed Learning

 You will be expected to learn independently.
 This means you must organise and engage with the course learning content even when you are not specifically asked to do so by your teacher.
 The weekly guide will be helpful to organise your learning.
 This involves revising the weekly course learning material and completing the learning activities.
-It also means you will need to find additional information for your evidence of learning tasks beyond that given to you, and to construct your own response to a question or topic.
-A self-directed learning approach requires careful planning of your time.
+It also means you will need to find additional information to evidence your learning beyond that given to you, and to construct your own response to a question or topic.
+All of this requires careful planning of your time.
 Expect to spend, on average, at least 10 hours per week including class time for each of your courses.